rails/rails/guides/source/action_view_overview.md

 #### Template Caching

 By default, Rails will compile each template to a method in order to render it.
-When you alter a template, Rails will check the file's modification time and recompile it in development mode.
+In the development environment, when you alter a template, Rails will check the file's modification time and recompile it.

 ### Partials